-Celebrated conductor and violinist Sir Neville Marriner was born in Lincoln in 1924.
-His distinguished career has seen him lend his considerable talents both domestically and abroad.
+Celebrated conductor and violinist Sir Neville Marriner founded the Academy of St Martin in the Fields.
+His distinguished career saw him lend his considerable talents both domestically and abroad.

-- After the war he completed his studies in France at the Paris Conservatoire with René Benedetti.
-After teaching at Eton College for a year (1947 - 1948) he became a professor at the Royal College of Music as well as being a member of the Martin String Quartet.
+After the war he completed his studies in France at the Paris Conservatoire with René Benedetti.
+Having taught at Eton College for a year (1947 - 1948), he became a professor at the Royal College of Music as well as being a member of the Martin String Quartet.
 It was at this time that he also formed the Jocobean Ensemble keyboard player and musicologist Thurston Dart and orchestral player Peter Gibb.

 His son is clarinetist Andrew Marriner, Principal Clarinet of the London Symphony Orchestra.